eakuu/Hack112.2025/README.md

-# Project Title: Detecting Risk of Parkinsons with Voice Recordings
+# Detecting Potential Risk of Parkinson's Disease through accelerometery using OOP, MVC, and a 1D-CNN training pipeline for binary classification.

 Award Categories: